 Celtic philology naturally helps us still more.
 Without entering into the whole subject, which is discussed in good modern textbooks, two peculiar survivals may be noticed.
 One is the old 'rhyming score' in which shepherds of the North of England still 'tell their tale', and with which schoolboys of the past generation were familiar.
 This jingle consists simply of the Celtic numerals degraded.
 It is said that the Indians of Maine and Ohio use the same corrupt version, which must have been introduced there by Welsh or English settlers.
 The other relic is the use, in counties ranging from Somerset to York, of the word ceffyl (keffyl, kevil, kevel, &c.) to denote an inferior horse, and also a blockhead.
-Now the term is really the Welsh cejiyl, and the Cornish cevil, and points to a time when the Saxon and Celt had come to live side by side and when the Saxon enter-

-Celt had come to live side by side, and when the Saxon entertained a feeling of contempt for his neighbour, not wholly extinct in our own day.
+Now the term is really the Welsh ceffyl, and the Cornish cevil, and points to a time when the Saxon and Celt had come to live side by side, and when the Saxon entertained a feeling of contempt for his neighbour, not wholly extinct in our own day.